Particle production in HRG with thermodynamically consistent EoS and partially deformable hadrons: Results and Discussion

-The decreasing value of $\overline{p}/p$ towards lower $\sqrt{s_{NN}}$ reflects an increase in the net baryon density due to higher baryon stopping at lower collision energies, as seen in Fig. \ref{fig:protons}.
+The decreasing value of $\overline{p}/p$ towards lower $\sqrt{s_{NN}}$ reflects an increase in the net baryon density due to higher baryon stopping at lower collision energies, as seen in Fig.~\ref{fig:protons}.
 The antiproton yield however increases with increasing collision energies more rapidly than the proton.
 Towards sufficiently higher values of $\sqrt{s_{NN}}$, the production of protons and antiprotons becomes almost equal due to increasing temperature, as there is relatively more thermal production of antiprotons at higher temperatures.
 Further, due to the increasing transparency effect in nuclear collisions at higher energies, the bulk of the secondary hadronic matter is formed between the two receding nuclei.
-Consequently, the system tends to become symmetric between baryons and antibaryons and hence maintains a small baryon chemical potential as their is very little access of baryons over antibaryons.
+Consequently, the system tends to become symmetric between baryons and antibaryons and hence maintains a small BCP as their is very little excess of baryons over antibaryons.
+In Fig.~\ref{fig:protons} we have shown the best possible theoretical fits for the three choices of the proton hard-core radius.